octobercms/docs/3.x/extend/cms-components.md

 ### Halting With a Response

-Like all methods in the [page execution life cycle](../cms/layouts.md#oc-dynamic-layouts), if the `onRun` method in a component returns a value, this will stop the cycle at this point and return the response to the browser.
+Like all methods in the [Layout Execution Life Cycle](../cms/themes/layouts.md), if the `onRun` method in a component returns a value, this will stop the cycle at this point and return the response to the browser.
 Here we return an access denied message using the `Response` facade:

 ```php
 public function onRun()